Ojkee/Typpy/README.md

 - [ ] Save progression
 - [ ] Generating words with common letter mistakes
 - [ ] Per-character timing for advanced stats

+# Bugs
+- [ ] Summary wraps incorectly at the end of big table